swape/js-book/chapter1/boolean.md

 let isPoor = false

 if (isAdmin) {
-    // some secret code to excecute here
+    // some secret code to execute here
 }

 if (isPoor) {